-While eco-mode efficiency can reach 99 percent or more, it exposes the load to any incoming mains problems during normal operation.
-Accordingly, users should weigh the benefits of increased UPS operating efficiency against the risk created by operating in eco-mode.
+While eco-mode UPS efficiency can reach 99 per cent or more, it exposes the load to any incoming mains problems during normal operation.
+Accordingly, users should weigh the benefits of increased UPS efficiency against the risk created by operating in eco-mode.

-To meet ever-increasing pressure to curb power consumption, UPS users must avail themselves of every technique to improve energy efficiency.
-Their best option is to choose a UPS that not only benefits from modern, modular transformerless topology, but also offers a smart module switching capability like Xtra VFI to maintain high efficiency levels under all load conditions.
+To meet ever-increasing pressure to curb power consumption, UPS power supply users must avail themselves of every technique to improve energy efficiency.
+Their best option is to choose a UPS solution that not only benefits from modern, modular transformerless UPS topology but also offers a smart module switching capability like Xtra VFI to maintain high-efficiency levels under all load conditions.

 Whether or not to use eco-mode depends on each site’s particular circumstances.

-In any case, consultation with an experienced supplier like Kohler Uninterruptible Power is always worthwhile, as they can advise on the options and suggest optimum solutions.
+In any case, consultation with an experienced UPS supplier like Kohler Uninterruptible Power is always worthwhile, as they can advise on the options and suggest optimum UPS solutions.